TCI Global Toolkit: AdvocacyAdvocacy and the Media

-- Also called a Knowledge, Attitudes and Practice (KAP) analysis, a stakeholder analysis will help you understand what journalists know about family planning, how they feel about it and what issues they are writing about (and how).
-For sample results from a stakeholder analysis, see the Nigerian Urban Reproductive Health Initiative (NURHI) Media Stakeholder Analysis.
+- Also called a Knowledge, Attitudes and Practice (KAP) analysis, a stakeholder analysis will help you understand what journalists know about family planning, how they feel about it and what issues they are writing and talking about (and how).

-- Identify the specific family planning issue to explore such as youth, long-acting contraceptive methods or male involvement.
+- Identify the specific family planning issue to explore such as adolescent and youth sexual and reproductive health (AYSRH), long-acting contraceptive methods or male involvement.

 - Prepare questions.
 You can include open-ended questions to assess knowledge and practice.
 You may also want to include statements, with which participants can agree or disagree, to assess attitudes.
-For more specific guidance on developing questions, see the Media Advocacy Toolkit for Family Planning Advocacy, developed in Nigeria.
+See TCI Nigeria’s media stakeholder questionnaire for example questions.